nullmastermind/inkscape-for-trace/packaging/macos/README.md

     ```

 - __16 GiB RAM__, since we're using a 9 GiB ramdisk to build everything.
-  - Using a ramdisk speeds up the process significantly and avoids wearing out your ssd.
+  - Using a ramdisk speeds up the process significantly and avoids wearing out your SSD.
   - You can choose to not use a ramdisk by overriding `RAMDISK_ENABLE=false` in a e.g. `021-custom.sh` file.
   - The build environment takes up ~6.1 GiB of disk space, the Inkscape Git repository ~1.6 GiB.
 Subject to change and YMMV.
 - somewhat decent __internet connection__ for all the downloads